bluframe/bluframe/blublocks/README.md

 #### Props

+- `error`: (optional) boolean - If `true`, the input text field will be displayed in an error state.
+Defaults to `false`.
+- `helperText`: (optional) string - The helper text to display below the input text field.
+If the 'error' prop is `true`, this text will be displayed in the error color.
 - `inputId`: (optional) string - The id attribute for the input element.
 - `label`: string - The label for the input text.
 - `name`: string - The name attribute for the input element.